fatih/gb-example/README.md

 # gb-example

-This is an example Go project that uses [gb](http://getgb.io/).
-It uses internal packages, external third-party vendorized packages and travis integration to show all possible use case.
+This is an example Go project which uses [gb](http://getgb.io/).

+It has internal packages, external third-party vendorized packages and travis integration to show all possible use case.

 Download it and use it to play with the the [gb](http://getgb.io/) tool.